ClementNerma/Rave/docs/books/hybrid.md

 Also, we can throw as many errors as we want in the main scope.

-If we run this script from a file named `src.sn`, `traceback`'s content will be:
+If we call the `a` function at the end of the file, named `src.sn`, an error will appear at build time because we don't _catch_ the error ; we will see that soon.
+But if we did, `traceback`'s content would be:

 ```sn
 [